oracle-livelabs/common/building-blocks/blocks/oml/oml-notebooks-ea/oml-notebooks-ea.md

 * Tag Cloud - A tag cloud is a visual representation of the most popular words (or tags) found in free-form text.
 * Maps - Map plots display data points on a geographical map.

-To visualiza your data, let's consider the _Test Notebook_ that you created in **Task 3-Create a Notebook and Define Paragraphs using the md, SQL, PL/SQL, Python, and R Interpreters** in this lab.
+To visualize your data, let's consider the _Test Notebook_ that you created in **Task 3-Create a Notebook and Define Paragraphs using the md, SQL, PL/SQL, Python, and R Interpreters** in this lab.

 1. Open the _Test Notebook_ and go to the paragraph where you created and viewed the Iris dataset in a table.
 The tabular format presents the data in rows and columns.
 The Iris data set contains:
 	* Three classes (three different species of the Iris flower) - Setosa, Versicolor, and Virginica.